 The set falls apart, the actors are injured, a fire is narrowly avoided, props are misplaced and at one point the play even finds itself in a kind of nightmarish loop.
 It is Pythonesque, but with the outrageousness of Bottom or anything else starring Rick Mayall.
 It’s no exaggeration to attest that the audience are in hysterics almost continuously, with several surely close to crying out for mercy by the glorious finale.

 The play was first presented under the title The Murder before Christmas at the Old Red Lion Theatre in late 2012, before changing its name and transferring to Trafalgar Studios on 30th April with minimal cast changes.
 It’s hard to imagine there’s a funnier play running at the moment and its move to the West End will undoubtedly prove successful.

 The Play that Goes Wrong is fun and hilarious.
 A must see for anyone wishing for an hour’s worth of absolutely riotous, all-stops-out, charming comedy.

 Photos: Federica Frezza and Alisha Hahmed

-The Play that Goes Wrong is on at Trafalgar Studios until 18th May 2013, for further information or to book visit here.
+The Play that Goes Wrong is at Trafalgar Studios until 18th May 2013.
+For further information or to book visit the theatre’s website here.